"Open Peer Review"

 The interposition of editors and reviewers between authors and readers always raises the possibility that the intermediators may serve as gatekeepers.
 Some sociologists of science argue that peer review makes the ability to publish susceptible to control by elites and to personal jealousy and personal interests.
 The peer review process may suppress dissent discovery and findings against "mainstream" theories.
 Reviewers tend to be especially critical of conclusions that contradict their own views and theory, and lenient towards those that accord with them.
 At the same time, established scientists are more likely than less established ones to be sought out as referees, particularly by high-prestige journals or publishers.
 As a result, it has been argued, ideas that harmonize with the established experts are more likely to see print and to appear in prestigious journals than are iconoclastic or revolutionary ones.
 Adapted from Wikipedia

 Another ethical problem is that mainly all Scientific Journals ask money to scientists to submit their work and extra-money to publish the article.
 These entry fees can be quite high and are unfair.
 Indeed, reviewers work for free, and with the internet we do not need anymore to read articles in paper format, and every researcher reads articles online.
 In addition, Scientific Journals ask also money to Universities, Research Institutions and anyone wishing to access to the full content of their journals, the online version!
 Subscriptions to Scientific Journals are amazingly high and totally unjustified!
 Scientific researches done by Academia are mainly funded by public grants, therefore the results of research are a Public Good!
-And the access to these results should not be blocked by "Journals" which are private companies! (read more at this link)
+And the access to these results should not be blocked by "Journals" which are private companies! (read more at this link and link).

 More than 5,700 researchers have joined a boycott of Elsevier, a leading publisher of science journals: